CSC207-UofT/course-project-group-039-foodies/phase1/progress_report.md

 - In Phase 1: Mainly focused on filtering and sorting algorithms of our program.
 Implemented AllergyFilter class, ServingsFilter class, ServingSort class and ServingComparator class, Sort interface, RatingSort class and RatingComparator class, test classes for all the classes that I implemented in Phase 1.
 Modified filter and sort tests to use RecipeCollection instead of DatabaseManager, filter and sort interfaces so that they get an array of recipes directly when calling filter/sort method not when initializing, and all codes that I implemented to work with modified filter and sort interfaces.
 Added Javadoc for all classes and interfaces that I implemented in Phase 0 and 1.
 Organized the test classes, using packaging by components (e.g. FilterTests and SortTests).
 Added design decisions and design patterns into the Design Document.
 - In Phase 2: If our online database contains calories, modify the Recipe to store calories and implement CalorieFilter and CalorieSort.
 Since a database of recipes can have a huge amount of recipes, I will try to improve the runtime efficiency of filters and sorts.
 Improve dependency between the codes related to filters and sorts.

-Mark
+#### MARK
+* ##### TASKS DONE:
-- Starting by refactoring the RecipeDatabase and DatabaseManager out, building the RecipeFactory, RecipeCollection, and RecipeCSVReader to replace them.
-Built the CSVReader class to read CSV files, and the UserCSVReader to store users permanently.
-Built the RecipeGateway and JSON classes to allow recipes to be added to the recipes.csv file automatically.
-Built commands to interact with sorts and filters.
-Refactored the GUI and CLI to extend a UserInterface abstract class so that they can both execute Commands.
-Did some basic refactoring and bug fixes at the end.
+  * Starting by refactoring the RecipeDatabase and DatabaseManager out, building the RecipeFactory, RecipeCollection, and RecipeCSVReader to replace them.
+  * Built the CSVReader class to read CSV files, and the UserCSVReader to store users permanently.
+  * Built the RecipeGateway and JSON classes to allow recipes to be added to the recipes.csv file automatically.
+  * Built commands to interact with sorts and filters.
+  * Refactored the GUI and CLI to extend a UserInterface abstract class so that they can both execute Commands.
+  * Did some basic refactoring and bug fixes at the end, fixing code smells and dependency issues, notably creating a RecipeCollectionFacade to help fix this.

+* ##### NEXT STEPS:
-- I plan to refactor how the GUI and CLI operate internally to make the implementation more SOLID, create a UserFactory to solve dependency issues, and implement an observer design pattern to allow RecipeBook and PreferenceBook to coordinate.
+  * I plan to refactor how the GUI and CLI operate internally to make the implementation more SOLID, so that a nice looking GUI can be created while having all code be shared and seperated.
+  * Fix the bugs in the issues tab.
+  * Fix the remaining dependency issues.
+  * Implement an observer design pattern to allow RecipeBook and PreferenceBook to coordinate on rating recipes.

 Emily
 - Heavily focused on implementing Group related classes and commands including Group, GroupManager, GroupFactory (using the Factory Design Pattern), Group tests and a number of commands.
 Group class and GroupFactory class were modified based on group member’s feedback.